vlastachu/haskell-ccg/README.md

 [3] [ ] [ ] [1]

 Derivation of cell 4x1 = (try combination rules on 1) U (try combination rules on 2) U (try combination rules on 3)

+Ambigious of a and b paths for 1 and 3 cases is created by cells 3x1 and 3x2 which have 2 paths of parsing.
 ```

 In simple words derivation for cell is like zipping between column list and reversed diagonal list.
 So I implement